← Back to Articles

 Real-World Examples

-• A sales team might aim to increase productivity by making more sales calls per day.
-However, they improve efficiency by using call-templates, scheduling tools, and automating follow-ups, so that each call is more effective and takes less preparatory work.
+A sales team might aim to increase productivity by making more sales calls per day.
+However, they improve efficiency by using call templates, scheduling tools, and automating follow-ups.
+This makes each call more effective whilst reducing preparatory work.

-• An individual writer might try to write more articles (productivity).
-But they improve efficiency by creating a writing template, having an outline ready, using voice dictation, or using tools to proofread and format faster.
+An individual writer might try to write more articles for productivity.
+But they improve efficiency by creating writing templates, having outlines ready, using voice dictation, or employing tools to proofread and format faster.

-• A customer support team could resolve more tickets per day (productivity), but could be far more efficient by employing smart triage, canned responses, and routing high-volume queries so agents focus on what matters.
+A customer support team could resolve more tickets per day for productivity.
+However, they become far more efficient by employing smart triage, canned responses, and routing high-volume queries so agents focus on what matters most.

 Balancing Productivity and Efficiency

-Often, efforts to boost one can hurt the other if not managed carefully:
+Often, efforts to boost one can hurt the other if not managed carefully.
+The key is finding the right balance for sustainable performance.

-• Build habits and lean processes that support fast delivery and low waste.
+Build habits and lean processes that support fast delivery whilst minimising waste.
+This creates a foundation where productivity and efficiency reinforce each other rather than compete.

 Tips to Implement Both at Once

-• Automate anything repetitive you do more than once a week.
+Automate anything repetitive you do more than once a week.
+This frees up time for more productive work whilst eliminating inefficient manual processes.

 Potential Pitfalls to Watch

-• Measuring output only (productivity) can lead to burnout or cutting corners.
+Measuring output alone can lead to burnout or cutting corners.
+Without considering how resources are used, high productivity becomes unsustainable.

-• Efficiency obsession without regard to result can lead to doing "busy work" neatly but missing what really matters.
+Efficiency obsession without regard to results can lead to doing "busy work" neatly whilst missing what really matters.
+Optimisation must serve meaningful outcomes.

-• Over-automation can backfire if the tools are misconfigured or if maintenance overhead is hidden.
+Over-automation can backfire if tools are misconfigured or maintenance overhead is hidden.
+Technology should simplify, not complicate your workflows.

-• Perfectionism can kill productivity—sometimes "good enough" is the best way to move forward.
+Perfectionism can kill productivity.
+Sometimes "good enough" is the best way to move forward, especially when efficiency and speed matter more than perfect execution.

 If you begin to think of productivity and efficiency as complementary rather than competing, you find space not only to achieve more, but to enjoy better quality and sustainable performance.